ninabarzh/broomstick/content/posts/State-of-ai-driven-surveillance-2025.md

 **India**

 India’s surveillance sector is booming.
-AI tools are deployed with gusto—even as spyware scandals, Supreme Court probes, and human rights concerns pile up like unread privacy policies.
+AI tools are deployed with gusto, even as spyware scandals, Supreme Court probes, and human rights concerns pile up like unread privacy policies.

 ### Africa